grandeurdev/arduino-sdk/README.md

 ### Initialization

-Initialization is as simple as calling `grandeur.init()` with your credentials (Project's API Key and Device's Access Token).
-The SDK uses your API key to select your project, and device ID and access token to limit its scope to only your device's data.
+Initialization is as simple as calling `grandeur.init()` with your credentials (Your project's API Key and device's Access Token).
+The SDK uses your API key to know which project, and device ID and access token to know which device.
 It then returns a `Project` object which exposes other subclasses like `Device` and `Datastore`, and you can go programming your device from there.

 ```cpp
 #include <Grandeur.h>